iberatkaya/image-augmentation/README.md

 /**
- * Resize 10 images in the data directory to 280x280.
+ * Resizes 10 images in the data directory to 280x280.
  */

 ia.executeMultiple({
    execute: async () => {
       const image = './data';
-      await ia.resize({width: 280, height: 120, image, probability: 1});
+      await ia.resize({width: 280, height: 280, image, probability: 1});
    },
    outputNumber: 10
 });

 /**
- * Accomplishes the exact result as the function above */
+ * Accomplishes the exact operation as the function above except the
+ * output size will be equal to all the images in the data directory.
+ */

 ia.resize({